LevaniVashadze/bored/readme.md

 # I am bored
-Website wich pulls data from https://www.boredapi.com/ and displays it to the user.
+Website wich pulls data from a JSON created by boredAPI wich is a great API but has its ssl certificate expired and cant be used and displays it to the user.
 Created for Javascript learning purposes.